RBW (company): 2015–2020: Merger into RBW, Subsidiaries & Debut of Oneus and Onewe

+2021–2022: Public Listing, Acquisitions & Wheein's Departure

 On March 15, 2021, RBW debuted the 7-member girl group Purple Kiss.

-On April 7, 2021, it was announced that RBW purchased the 70% shares of WM Entertainment, which houses idol groups such as B1A4 and Oh My Girl.
+On April 7, it was announced that RBW purchased the 70% shares of WM Entertainment, which houses idol groups such as B1A4 and Oh My Girl.
 They will be merged into RBW as a subsidiary.

-On June 11, 2021, RBW issued a statement confirming that Wheein would not renew her exclusive contract with the agency, although she will continue to promote with Mamamoo for group activities as she has signed an expanded agreement to participate in some activities, including albums and concerts, until December 2023.

-On November 22, 2021, RBW began public offering on KOSDAQ.
+On June 11, RBW issued a statement confirming that Wheein would not renew her exclusive contract with the agency, although she will continue to promote with Mamamoo for group activities as she has signed an expanded agreement to participate in some activities, including albums and concerts, until December 2023.
+On November 22, RBW began public offering on KOSDAQ.

 On January 26, 2022, it was announced that RBW purchased the 39.1% shares of DSP Media, which houses idol groups such as Kard and Mirae.
 They will be merged into RBW as a subsidiary.
 Kim Jin-woo, founder and CEO of RBW, has also become a CEO of DSP Media.
+On December 14, it was announced that DSP Media has merged with Goodfellas Entertainment on December 1, obtaining all exclusive rights to Goodfellas' artists and intellectual property.

-On December 29, 2022, it was announced that RBW acquired 50 percent of Urban Works for 10 billion won ($7.88 million) to become the largest shareholder of the production house.
-The deal was signed on Jan.
-2 and the payment will be made in full by the first half of 2023.
+On September 19, 2022, it was announced that Kara would be releasing an album under RBW to commemorate the 15th anniversary of their debut in November, with Nicole and Jiyoung rejoining the group.
+The group was originally formed by DSP Media, which RBW had acquired earlier in the year.
+Their extended play, titled Move Again, was released on November 29, with its first reveal taking place at the 2022 MAMA Awards in Japan.On December 29, it was announced that RBW acquired 50 percent of Urban Works Media for ₩10 billion ($7.88 million) to become the largest shareholder of the label.
+The deal was signed on January 2, 2023, and the payment will be made in full by the first half of 2023.